 A sentence that is composed of independent and dependent clauses is going to work a little differently than this.
-These kinds of sentences are called complex sentences, which is where one of the clauses is more important than the other.
+This type of sentence is called a complex sentence, in which one of the clauses is more important than the other.